Epidemic Population Games And Perturbed Best Response Dynamics: Simulations

-Consider that the agents adopt the logit learning rule with $\mu=1$ and the parameters of (EPG) are given by $\sigma = \gamma=0.1$, $\omega=0.005$, and $\upsilon=3$.
-With the transmission rates $\vec{\beta} = (0.15,0.19)$, intrinsic cost $c = (0.2, 0)$, and budget $c^*=1$, we obtain $r^* \approx (1.3248, 0)$ and $\beta^* \approx 0.1598$ from \eqref{eq:computing_r_ast} under which $I\st$ converges to $I^* \approx 0.0178$.
+Consider that the agents adopt the logit learning rule with $\mu=1$ and the parameters of (EPG) are given by $\sigma = \gamma=0.1$, $\omega=0.005$, $\kappa = 1$, and $\upsilon=3$.
+With the transmission rates $\vec{\beta} = (0.15,0.19)$, intrinsic cost $c (I) = (0.2038 - 0.2 I, 0)$, and budget $c^*=1$, we obtain $r^* \approx (1.3248, 0)$ and $\beta^* \approx 0.1598$ from \eqref{eq:betadef} under which $I\st$ converges to $I^* \approx 0.0178$.
 To define initial conditions for (EPG) and (PBR EDM), we assume that the majority of the agents use the costlier strategy at $t=0$, i.e., $x\so = (0.997, 0.003)$, and $I\sta{0} = 0.0159$, $R\sta{0} = 0.318$, and $q\so = 0$.

 Suppose that the planner is aware of the range $(0, 5]$ for the parameter $\mu$, but not its exact value.
-By following the method explained in Proposition~\ref{proposition:cost_upper_bound}, the planner selects $\bar r = \tilde c$ and $\bar \beta \approx 0.167$ under which the upper bound \eqref{eq:cost_upper_bound} satisfies the budget constraint.
-The planner uses \eqref{eq:upper_bound_of_ER} to determine when the average of samples is within 0.05 of the true value of $\mathbb{E}[\mathbf{R}]$ with probability $0.95$ as it accumulates poll data from $1000$ randomly selected agents every $30$ days.
+By following the method explained in Proposition~\ref{proposition:cost_upper_bound}, the planner selects $\bar r = \tilde c (\bar I)$ and $\bar \beta \approx 0.167$ under which the upper bound \eqref{eq:cost_upper_bound} satisfies the budget constraint.
+The planner utilizes \eqref{eq:probabilistic_bounds_on_mu} with $\epsilon = 0.05$ to establish the lower and upper bounds of $\mu$ and to determine the number of data points required to achieve a confidence level of 0.95 as it gathers poll data from 1,000 randomly selected agents every 30 days.
 Let $t_0 = 240$ be the day on which the estimated $\mu$ satisfies the estimation accuracy requirement.
-Once it does, the planner computes the estimate of $\mu$ based on the collected poll data, and the parameters $\bar r$, $\bar \beta$ are updated using the solution $r^\ast, \beta^\ast$ to \eqref{eq:computing_r_ast}.
+Once it does, the planner computes the estimate of $\mu$ based on the collected poll data, and the parameters $\bar r$, $\bar \beta$ are updated using the solution $r^\ast, \beta^\ast$ to \eqref{eq:betadef}.
 We consider the following two scenarios for the update of $\bar r$, $\bar \beta$.

 In Scenario~1, the planner assigns $\bar r = r^\ast$ and $\bar \beta = \beta^\ast$ on the day $t_0$, whereas in Scenario~2, the planner selects $\bar \beta = \beta^\ast$ on the day $t_0$ and gradually changes $\bar r$ toward $r^\ast$.
 To implement the second scenario, after the day $t_0$, the planner evaluates